harshith6322/ownrepo/3-Git/1-git commands.md

-   git log --pretty=oneline    ==>this will only show commit message and commit ids git log -2  OR -3                       ==>only shows last 2 commits on screen git log --follow --all <FileName>       ==>filename used to see the no of commits for a single file
+   git log --pretty=oneline    ==>this will only show commit message and commit ids git log -2  OR -3                       ==>only shows last 2 commits on screen git log --follow --all <FileName>       ==>filename used to see the no of commits for a single file git log --stats ==> full info git log --after="date" git log --grep="wordname"

+1

  8.git rm --cache [file-name.txt]	==>Remove a file (folder) from staging stage and git will not track it it like adding it to .gitignore work any time git restore --staged filename   ==>Remove a file (or folder) from staging area and git still track it and only work when there atlest one commit git reset filename              ==>Remove a file (or folder) from staging area